chandan1singh/HTML-/README.md

 - ## What is HTML
   HTML stands for Hypertext Markup Language.
 It is the standard language used to create and design webpages.
 HTML provides the basic structure of web documents, enabling the inclusion of text, images, links, and other elements.

+### History
+HTML was created by Tim Berners-Lee in 1991.
+It has evolved through various versions, with HTML5 being the latest major version, offering new features and improvements for modern web development